How to become a machine learning engineer

 What’s involved in being a machine learning engineer and how to become one

-Machine learning engineers must know computer science, mathematics, statistics, data science, deep learning, and problem-solving.
-They must also commit to learning several programming languages and have the patience to work with complex data sets and algorithms.
+Computer science, mathematics, statistics, data science, deep learning, and problem-solving skills are all critical for machine learning engineers.
+To succeed, machine learning engineers must commit to learning several programming languages and take their time when working with complex data sets and algorithms.

-There are many available resources online for people who want to become machine learning engineers, but the volume of information can make it difficult to absorb.
-It can also be a challenge to decide which career path to follow, as machine learning provides a variety of opportunities in various industries.
+There's a wide range of online resources for those who want to become machine learning engineers.
+However, the sheer volume of available information makes absorbing it rather difficult.
+It's also a challenge deciding which career path is right for you, as there are many machine learning opportunities in various industries.

-With this guide, we’ll answer some of the most critical questions about becoming a machine learning engineer, including:
+Below, we’ll answer some critical questions about becoming a machine learning engineer, including:

 - What does a machine learning engineer do?